Startup business loan: How to fund your new business

 How to get a startup business loan

-For more help along the way, explore resources like SBA’s small business guidance or USAGov’s startup resources .
-If you’re using Xero, remember to keep your finances organized: it’ll make your application run more smoothly.
+For more help along the way, explore resources like SBA's small business guidance or USAGov's startup resources.
+If you use Xero accounting software to keep your finances organized, your loan application will usually run more smoothly.

-1. Get your financial requirements and business plan together
+1. Calculate your startup costs and create a business plan

 2. Show how you intend to repay the loan